-The Minnesota Legal Compliance Audit Guide for Towns, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, contains seven categories of compliance to be tested in connection with the audit of the System's financial statements: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing.
+The Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, contains six categories of compliance to be tested in connection with the audit of the System's financial statements: contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, miscellaneous provisions, and tax increment financing.
 Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for tax increment financing because the System does not administer any tax increment financing districts.
-We also did not test for compliance with the provisions for public indebtedness because the System does not have debt in their name.

-In connection with our audit, nothing came to our attention that caused us to believe that the Pike Lake Area Wastewater Collection System failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Towns.
+In connection with our audit, nothing came to our attention that caused us to believe that the Pike Lake Area Wastewater Collection System failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the System's noncompliance with the above referenced provisions.

-Pike Lake Area Wastewater Collection System's Response to Findings
+Pike Lake Area Wastewater Collection System's Response to Finding

-The Pike Lake Area Wastewater Collection System's responses to the internal control findings identified in our audit are described in the Corrective Action Plan.
-The System's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+The Pike Lake Area Wastewater Collection System's response to the internal control finding identified in our audit is described in the Corrective Action Plan.
+The System's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.